Dev-Mind

 }

-• (3) You cant' display something (result in list, error in toast notification) outside the main thread. withContext helps to reattach your code to another thread
+• (3) You cant' interact with the view outside the main thread.
+When we receive an error we use withContext to reattach your code to another thread

-4. Unfortunately you should have another toast notification.
-You only have one more problem to solve before you can display the result in your app.
+Unfortunately you should have another toast notification with another error message.
 The error message tells you that your app might be missing the INTERNET permission.

 Android permission error